stefanwiest/hct-a2a/README.md

 ## Overview

 This extension adds coordination semantics from [Harmonic Coordination Theory](https://stefanwiest.de/research/papers/harmonic-coordination-theory/) to the [Agent-to-Agent (A2A) Protocol](https://github.com/a2aproject/a2a).
+It allows agents to coordinate using musical signals like `cue`, `fermata` (hold), and `vamp` (loop), and control resource intensity via `dynamics`.

 ## Extension Registration